cdytoby/APKViewer/README.md

 ### To all passerby

-Free to create issues for bug-report, feature-request, improvement-suggestion and so on.
-Especially if the project is many years old and has issue with newer OS or special apks.
+Feel free to create issues for bug-report, feature-request, improvement-suggestion and so on.
+Especially if the project is many years old and has issue with newer OS or some special apks.

 I need help for making macOS version.
 If you think you can do this and want to support this project, go for it and feel free to make Pull requests.
 I have a macOS machine to test in my workplace, and I appretiate your support.